digimat/digimat-saia/README.rst

     >>> myRemoteFlag=server1.memory.flags[5]

 The declaration process provide a **SAIAServer** object, containing a **SAIAMemory** object to access remote items.
 Thus, **local and remote data can be manipulated in the same manner**.
-When a remote data item (input, output, flag, register) is declared, an **automatic pooling mecanism** is launched in the background task (manager).
-A basic optimiser mecanism try to group many items per request, avoiding to launch 1 request for 1 item refresh.
+When a remote data item (input, output, flag, register, timer or counter) is declared, an **automatic pooling mecanism** is launched in the background task (manager).
+An **optimiser mecanism try to group many items per request**, avoiding to launch 1 request for 1 item refresh.

 The default refresh rate is **60s** per item, modifiable with a myRemoteFlag.setRefreshDelay() call.
 Alternatively, the refresh rate can be specified for the whole item collection, with a node.memory.flags.setRefreshDelay() call.
 Refresh can be triggered on demand with with theses kind of call

 .. code-block:: python